Marsha, a resume writer and LinkedIn expert, believes your resume and professional image are the most important financial assets you have.

-LinkedIn - It's Where the Professionals Go!
+LinkedIn: It's Where the Professionals Go!

-LinkedIn has over 600 MILLION registered members in over 200 countries.
-These registered members are all professionals talking about their companies, seeking job candidates and, yes, some members are seeking jobs.
+LinkedIn has over 600 million registered members in over 200 countries.
+These registered members are all professionals talking about their companies, seeking job candidates, and, yes, some members are seeking jobs.
 In fact, some companies only list their job openings on LinkedIn.
 If you're not on there, then you're missing out.
 If you're on there, but you haven't taken the time to perfect your profile, you could also be missing out.

-The goal with your LinkedIn profile is to get it to what they refer to as 'All-Star' status.
+The goal with your LinkedIn profile is to get it to what they refer to as "All-Star" status.
 To do that, you need a complete profile, recommendations, and at least 50 connections.
 It's really easy to do; I'll show you how!

 As a former English teacher, I can't help but quote Shakespeare here, "A rose by any other name would smell as sweet."
 Juliet didn't care that Romeo was from her family's rival . . . the house of Montague.
 Similarly, a hiring manager doesn't care that the name on your resume and LinkedIn profile doesn't match your birth certificate or driver's license.
 The focus is for your name to match across all professional documents.
 Consequently, your LinkedIn profile is known as a professional document.

-— Spoken by Fanny Brice (Barbara Streisand) in the movie Funny Girl
+— Fanny Brice (Barbara Streisand) in "Funny Girl"

 Considering that first impressions are everything, then the photo you choose for your LinkedIn profile is of utmost importance.
 Most career coaches recommend a professional photographer.
 I'm not most career coaches, though.
 I say, "It depends."

-If the position you seek is a professional, office-type, or executive position then you should hire a professional photographer.
-If a professional photographer isn't in the budget then have a friend take a picture of you.
+If the position you seek is a professional, office-type, or executive position, then you should hire a professional photographer.
+If a professional photographer isn't in the budget, then have a friend take a picture of you.
 Instruct them how you want to be framed in the photo and make sure there's no weird background stuff to detract from the image.
 Alternatively, you can choose the best picture of yourself there is just make sure it is a picture of you and you alone.
 Don't crop someone else out of it or leave a levitating arm dangling around your shoulder.

-Well "Hello, Gorgeous!"
+Well, "Hello, Gorgeous!"
 If you are going into a field that requires you to be creative, then be creative with your profile photo.
 Just remember to keep the creativity of your profile photo slightly muted so that it's not overwhelmingly distracting.
 You don't want hiring managers trying to figure out what's going on in the photo when they should really be reading your profile.

 It is my opinion that a great profile photo for you would be one in which you are outdoors or even in the place you work.
 I know some locations have rules against cell phones or personal items being present during working hours, so the outdoors picture would suit you best.
 There's a vast difference between people who work indoors and people who work outdoors.
 Use your first impression to demonstrate that you're not afraid of being outside.

 Discussing profile photos can go on and on.
 The general idea is to make your profile photo match what you do in the best way you can.
 Make sure it's clean, not overly distracting, and that it's only you in the picture.
-The recommended size for a photo uploaded to LinkedIn is 400x400 pixles.
+The recommended size for a photo uploaded to LinkedIn is 400x400 pixels.
 LinkedIn does say that it's okay to upload a larger photo as long as it's square and doesn't exceed 8MB of 4320x7680 pixels.

 Headlines grab our attention.
 They make us want to read what's in the article.
 Sometimes, though, the headline tells us all we need to know.
 This is the same with your LinkedIn headline.
-You want it to grab their attention and make them read, you DO NOT want them to read it and move on because then you've just lost.
+You want it to grab their attention and make them read, you do not want them to read it and move on because then you've just lost.

 LinkedIn allows 120 characters for your headline, including spaces.
 Utilize this space to say who you are by listing your target Job Title and then a short blurb that says how you do what you do.
 A couple of examples of the headlines I've written for clients: